ducsonledev/MovieTheatreBookingManager/README.md

 ### MovieTheatreBookingManager

 MovieTheatreBookingManager works as a reservation management tool to manage a theatre fully.
-For 1. to buy tickets that reserves seats in a screening and for 2. to manage the movies shown in screenings that are presented for the customers.
+For 1. to buy tickets that reserves seats of a screening and for 2. to manage the movies shown in screenings that are presented for the customers.

 ### Work in Progress
 - [ ] integration tests